 When comparing NearlyFreeSpeech vs Netlify, the Slant community recommends Netlify for most people.
-In the question“What is the best static website hosting provider?”
+In the question“What are the best website hosting providers?”
 Netlify is ranked 3rd while NearlyFreeSpeech is ranked 6th.

 Ranked in these QuestionsQuestion Ranking